20 Health Benefits of Avocado Backed By Research

 Unlike many other fruits, avocado is actually very friendly to a low-sugar or diabetic diet because it hardly has any sugar in it.

-Additionally, many diabetics require a diet that is low in carbohydrates.
+Additionally, many diabetics require a diet that is low in carbohydrates because it is processed as sugar when digested.

 Because avocados have less carbohydrates they turn out to be excellent foods for those who struggle with a blood sugar disorder and can’t afford to process any more sugars than is absolutely necessary.